galetaire/cathousing/pages/posts/labor.md

 # Interpretation and observations

 The relationship between the unemployment rate and housing prices is negative, i.e., when the unemployment rate rises, housing prices fall, and vice versa.
 And it is also statistically relevant, i.e., this behavior is repetitive over time.
-If we look at the graph above we can distinguish several outstanding periods:
+If we look at the chart above we can distinguish several outstanding periods:

 - 1986 - 1990: Unemployment falls, house prices rise.
 - 1991 - 1996: Unemployment rises, house prices fall.